 The UI/UX Design Principles

-Making use of UI/UX design principles smartly can actually make the UI/UX designer’s job easier and improve the efficiency of the interface.
+Making use of UI/UX design principles smartly can make the UI/UX designer’s job easier and improve the efficiency of the interface.
 It helps in eradicating a lot of guesswork and establishing a more predictable user interface.
-However, it is crucial to identify the main focus of your application, so that you don’t end up wasting the time of your targetted users.
+However, it is crucial to identify the main focus of your application, so that you don’t end up wasting the time of your targeted users.

 Some of the most common user interface design principles are:

 Designing should focus on developing a meaningful and purposeful user interface based on clear and consistent models that come handy to users and provide an interactive interface.
 The structured principle is concerned with organizing overall user interface architecture by distinguishing dissimilar things and placing similar things together.

 The design should enable users to perform tasks simply and easily.
 It should be able to provide clear communication in user-friendly language and meaningful shortcuts related to long procedures which will result in saving a lot of time and energy.

 All the required options and materials for an ongoing task should be made visible without distracting the user with redundant pieces of information.
 An ideal design avoids confusing users with alternative or unnecessary information.

 Make sure the design is flexible and tolerant enough, it should be capable of reducing the cost of mistakes and misuse by undoing and redoing.
 It is also expected out of a design to prevent errors wherever possible by tolerating varied inputs and interpreting all reasonable actions.

 Keeping your users informed about their actions and relevant errors or exceptions in a clear, concise and unambiguous way is important.
 It gives the user a sense of mutual trust.